SonarSonic/DrawingBotV3/docs/source/pfms.rst

  Luminance Power
         ``Values: Number (Safe Range: 0 -> 100)``

-        Luminance Power is what typically drives the Path Finding Process so should typically be left at 100%, and the others style sliders should be introduces bit by bit.
+        Luminance Power is what typically drives the Path Finding Process so should usually be left at 100%, and the other style sliders should be introduced bit by bit.
         Typically PFMs will follow dark areas in the image when creating lines, this slider can be used to decrease the influence of brightness which in turn will favour other style options like Directionarity or Edge Power etc.

  Drawing Delta Angle